Irvinehimself/ArchAudit-Report/README.md

 Similarly, do not confuse ‘/usr/local/bin/’ with ‘/usr/bin’.

 On a final note, when running ‘untrusted’😈 applications, a sandbox is a really good idea.
 Firetools-0.9.46  has an excellent wizard which, (literally,)  allows you create a sandbox in seconds.
-Unfortunately, you will have to compile it yourself, since the AUR Firetools, (at version 0.9.44,) is out of date.
+Unfortunately,(at the time of writing,) you will have to compile it yourself, since the AUR Firetools, (at version 0.9.44,) was out of date.

 <br><br>
 ### Screenshots: